rust-lang/book/second-edition/src/ch05-03-method-syntax.md

 namespaced by the struct: the `::` syntax is used for both associated functions and namespaces created by modules, which we’ll discuss in Chapter 7.

-### Multiple impl blocks
+### Multiple `impl` Blocks

-A given struct is allowed to have multiple `impl` blocks.
-For example, Listing 5-15 could be rewritten into the rigorously equivalent (although slightly more verbose) Listing 5-16:
+Each struct is allowed to have multiple `impl` blocks.
+For example, Listing 5-15 is equivalent to the code shown in Listing 5-16, which has each method in its own `impl` block:

 ```rust
 # #[derive(Debug)]